Originally posted as How to Create a Rotating Meal Plan March 15, 2019 | Revised and reposted August 30, 2022

 - sub step: if you’re trying to eat healthier or follow a specific diet, cross off every meal that doesn’t work for your diet.
 Think outside the box though, there may be a lot of meals that don’t work for YOU, but still work for your family and can be modified by plate.
 For example, tacos may not work for a carb free diet, but it’s just as easy to make a carb free taco salad with most of the same ingredients.
-Keep those sort of meals in your plan.
+Keep those sorts of meals in your plan.

-STEP 2 – Structure your week.
+- Structure your week.